- Contact information

 As for ice fishing, the park does not monitor or measure the thickness of the lake ice, nor does it vouch for the ice's safety.
 Ice thickness and quality can vary with time and location.
 Ice fishers and people walking on the lake's ice must use their own best judgment about the safety of the ice.

-Construction will significantly impact fall and winter camping
+Construction will significantly impact winter and spring camping